extrabacon/google-oauth-jwt/README.md

   // the path to the PEM file to use for the cryptographic key (ignored if 'key' is also defined)
   // the key will be used to sign the JWT and validated by Google OAuth
-  keyFile: 'path_to/key.pem',
+  keyFile: 'path/to/key.pem',

   // the duration of the requested token in milliseconds (optional)
   // default is 1 hour (60 * 60 * 1000), which is the maximum allowed by Google
   expiration: 3600000,

   // if access is being granted on behalf of someone else, specifies who is impersonating the service account
-  delegationEmail: 'email_address@mycompany.com',
+  delegationEmail: 'email_address@mycompany.com'

-  // turns on simple console logging for debugging
-  debug: false

 };
 ```

 Options are used to encode the JWT that will be sent to Google OAuth servers in order to issue a token that can then be
-used for the APIs.
+used for authentification to Google APIs.

 For more information:
 [https://developers.google.com/accounts/docs/OAuth2ServiceAccount#formingclaimset](https://developers.google.com/accounts/docs/OAuth2ServiceAccount#formingclaimset)

 ## Changelog

+* 0.1.0: introduced unit tests and minor API improvements aimed at testability
 * 0.0.7: fixed token expiration check
 * 0.0.6: fixed request function call when using a URI string without options
 * 0.0.5: token now passed using Authorization header (thank you jpd236)